michaldudak/react-redux-training/README.md

 ## Running the server
 Executing `node app` will start up the web server on local port 3000.
 Open your browser and type in http:\\localhost:3000 in the address bar to see the site.

-## Additional resources
-For a summary of directive communication methods take a look at http://blog.dudak.pl/2014/angular-js-directive-communication-guide-part-1 and http://blog.dudak.pl/2014/angular-js-directive-communication-guide-part-2